 Pardon the Interruption, Co-Host; NBA Studio Analyst; Columnist, ESPN.com and ESPNChicago.com

-In 2009 Wilbon was honored by the National Association of Journalists with the organization’s Lifetime Achievement Award.
-Two years earlier he and Kornheiser received The Post’sprestigious Eugene Meyer Award which recognizes employees who exemplify the principals embodied by the newspaper’s former owner/publisher.
-In 2001 he was recognized by Sigma Delta Chi, the Society of Professional Journalists, as the top sports columnist in America.
-In March of 2011 he was inducted into the D.C.
+In 2009 Wilbon was honored by the National Association of Black Journalists with the organization’s Lifetime Achievement Award.
+Two years earlier he and Kornheiser received The Post’s prestigious Eugene Meyer Award.
+And in 2001 Wilbon was recognized by Sigma Delta Chi, the Society of Professional Journalists, as the top sports columnist in America.
+In 1997 he was included in the inaugural class of Northwestern University’s Hall of Achievement.
+And in March of 2011 he was inducted into the D.C.
 Sports Hall of Fame for his coverage and commentary on sports in and around the Nation’s Capital.